NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

 The file detailed above can be uploaded in one of two ways:

 __Data Submission Portal:__ Each file can be uploaded using the Data Submission Portal Upload Data Wizard.
-Log into the Submission Portal, choose a project, and choose UPLOAD on the [Dashboard](Dashboard.md).
-The Wizard will then pop up, allowing the user to drag-and-drop each file into the window, or browse to retrieve the file.
+First the submitter logs into the Submission Portal, chooses a project, and chooses UPLOAD on the [Dashboard](Dashboard.md).
+The Wizard will then pop up, allowing the submitter to drag-and-drop each file into the window, or browse to retrieve the file.
 Next, choose VALIDATE and the system will determine if the file is valid for submission.
 When the file has been validated, two buttons will appear:  COMMIT and DISCARD.
 Choose COMMIT to upload the file to its project or DISCARD to remove the file.
+If the file is invalid, the transaction will appear as FAILED and will not be applied to the project.
 See the [Data Wizard Upload Guide](Upload_Data/#step-2-upload-data-wizard) for more details.

 __API:__ The API has a much broader range of functionality than the Data Wizard.
 Entities can be created, updated, and deleted through the API.
-Generally uploading a file through the API will look like:
+Generally data upload through the API can be performed using the following command:

 ```Shell
 curl --header "X-Auth-Token: $token" --request POST --data @CASE.json https://gdc-api.nci.nih.gov/v0/submission/GDC/INTERNAL/_dry_run?async=true
 ```
-__CASE.json:__ the JSON-formatted `case` file above.
+CASE.json: the JSON-formatted `case` file above.

 Next, the file can either be committed through the Data Submission Portal like before, or another API query can be performed that will upload the file to the project.